David Koresh: Allegations of child abuse and statutory rape

 The allegations of child abuse largely stem from detractors and ex-members.
 The 1993 Justice Department report cites allegations of child sexual and physical abuse.
 Legal scholars point out that the Bureau of Alcohol, Tobacco and Firearms (ATF) had no legal jurisdiction in the matter of child protection, and these accounts appear to have been inserted by the ATF to inflame the case against Koresh.
 For example, the account of former Branch Davidian Jeannine Bunds is reproduced in an ATF affidavit.
-She claimed that Koresh had fathered at least 15 children with various women and girls, and that she had personally delivered seven of these infants.
-Bunds also claims that Koresh would annul all marriages of couples who joined the group and had exclusive sexual access to the women and girls.
+She said that Koresh had fathered at least 15 children with various women and girls, and that she had personally delivered seven of these infants.
+Bunds also says that Koresh would annul all marriages of couples who joined the group and had exclusive sexual access to the women and girls.
 Thibodeau, a student of Koresh and one of the few to escape the fire that destroyed the compound, stated in 2018 that while he considered Koresh a friend, he "certainly was guilty of something.
 He was either a polygamist or he was guilty of statutory rape.
 Probably both."

 In his book, James Tabor states that on a videotape that was sent out of the compound during the siege, Koresh acknowledged that he had fathered more than 12 children by several "wives".
 On March 3, 1993, during negotiations to secure the release of the remaining children, Koresh advised hostage negotiators that: "My children are different than those others," referring to his direct lineage versus those children whom he had previously released.

-Dr. Bruce Perry, the chief of psychiatry at Texas Children's Hospital who led the team that cared for the twenty-one children that survived the siege of the Davidian compound, wrote after a two-month investigation that "the children released from Ranch Apocalypse do not appear to have been victims of sexual abuse."
-However, while Dr. Perry noted that the Children of Waco were not physically abused, he reported that they were "likely exposed to inappropriate concepts of sexuality," and subject to "a whole variety of destructive emotional techniques ... including shame, coercion, fear, intimidation, humiliation, guilt, overt aggression and power."
+Bruce Perry, the chief of psychiatry at Texas Children's Hospital who led the team that cared for the twenty-one children who survived the siege of the Davidian compound, wrote after a two-month investigation that "the children released from Ranch Apocalypse do not appear to have been victims of sexual abuse."
+However, in an article published May 4, 1993, Perry started that "the kids became increasingly open about 11 and 12-year-old girls being David's wives."
+He additionally stated that it was clear that the status of wife included having sex.

+While Perry's reports about the Children of Waco experiencing physical abuse are contradictory, he reported that they were "likely exposed to inappropriate concepts of sexuality," and subject to "a whole variety of destructive emotional techniques ... including shame, coercion, fear, intimidation, humiliation, guilt, overt aggression and power."
 Perry has reiterated this view as late as 2018.